Choose a parameter and enter the values of statistical variables X and Y. The calculator will compute their covariance.

 Auto-calculates and displays the mean of both X and Y datasets.

-Displays the mathematical formula used for covariance.
+Shows the mathematical formula used for computing covariance.

 Let’s take a look at covariance example: